Cameron Potts

 Cameron Potts (born 10 November 1971 in Subiaco, Western Australia), is a musician based in Melbourne.
 Since 1999, he has toured regularly to the United States, Canada, Europe, Mexico, Japan, Taiwan, China, Malaysia, Scandinavia and Iceland with both Ninetynine, playing drums, and Baseball, playing violin.
 His band Cuba Is Japan toured the Far East in 2009. and a 5 date tour of China supporting Angie Hart.
 He is not to be confused with Sydney musician Cameron Potts, lead singer and guitarist of Dead Letter Chorus.

 Biography

 Early Years (Perth 1971-1992)

 Potts is originally from Perth, and started playing drums in 1987.
 He played in several bands in Perth.
-His first band Bad News (later Poetic Justice, with brother Jason Potts, Greg Periera, Richard Mortimer and Amy Carney, daughter of Bernard Carney) played the 1989 Claremont School of Art dance as the first professional debut.
+His first band Bad News (later Poetic Justice, with brother Jason Potts, Greg Periera, Richard Mortimer and Amy Carney, daughter of Bernard Carney) played the 1989 Claremont School of Art dance as the professional debut.

 He later joined and recorded with Thou Gideon and Manic Pizza before re-locating to Melbourne in 1992.